History of Bucharest: Prehistory

-The territory of present-day Bucharest has been inhabited since the Palaeolithic.
-The earliest evidence of human life in this region dates from this period.
-They include flint tools, found in the area of the Colentina Lake shore, or around the Fundeni Lake.
-At that time, all this area where now is Bucharest was covered by forests.
+The territory of present-day Bucharest has been inhabited since the Palaeolithic age - the earliest evidence of human life tracing back to this era.
+The general area where Bucharest is situated was primarily forestland.

-Settlements appeared as well later during the Neolithic, along the Dâmbovița and Colentina rivers.
-The oldest Neolithic dwellings on the territory of the capital have been discovered in the Dudești neighbourhood, at Fundeni and at Roșu.
+Settlements appeared as well later during the Neolithic period along the Dâmbovița and Colentina rivers.
+The oldest Neolithic dwellings on the territory of the capital have been discovered in the Dudești neighbourhood, at Fundeni, and at Roșu.
 Later archaeological research also revealed later Neolithic settlements, situated at Pantelimon, Cățelu, Bucureștii Noi or at Giulești, or around Bucharest, at Jilava or Vidra.
 During the Neolithic, Bucharest saw the presence of the Glina culture, and, before the 19th century BC, was included in areas of the Gumelnița culture.
 During the Bronze Age, a third phase of the Glina culture (centered on pastoralism, partly superimposed on the Gumelnița culture) and, later, on the Tei culture, evolved on Bucharest's soil.